Summer Camps Policies and Procedures

 Hearing and eye protection will be provided.
 Long hair must be tied back (hair elastics will not be provided).

-It is possible that a camper may spend time on a computer with Internet access while at camp.
 While the camp leaders/instructors will make reasonable efforts to restrict access to questionable material, the possibility of intentional or inadvertent access exists.
-SAIT takes no responsibility in the event a camper intentionally or inadvertently accesses inappropriate material online.

 The following are considered inappropriate computer use and are violations of SAIT's computer policy: